0ort/orange-stars/HW01/README.md

 # Exercise 1: Idea project diagram

 ## Birdfeed Bin Overseer
+If you are someone who likes feeding birds in your garden, you probably already have a container for the seeds and nuts.
+But your bin is not smart at all.
+In the 21st century, one needs to have "smart" IoT appliances, therefore: Birdfeed Bin Overseer.

-The idea behind this project is to provide information on the status of the birdfeed in the bin. so one could easily keep up with the levels of birdfeed and monitor the necessity to order fresh seed.
-Birdfeed Bin Overseer should be easy to mount up on any bin, in which one could keep the seeds.
+The idea behind it is to provide the level of bird feed in the bin and monitor the necessity to order fresh seeds from the store before it runs out.
+The device should be easy to mount on any bin or container to satisfy the market's niche.

 ### About the project
 The base of the Birdfeed Bin Overseer is the ultrasonic rangefinder sensor,